 3. Attract top talent with employee experience

-Great employee experience is the new business target to aim for, and apps are the answer.
+Great employee experience is the new business target to aim for, and workplace apps are the answer.

 Social media and new communications tools relax formalities, break down hierarchies and help us build better working relationships.
 With this kind of experience, who wouldn't want to work for you?